 How Long Do Tortillas Last In The Refrigerator?

-Once opened, ready to use flour tortillas usually last around a month if stored in the refrigerator while ready to use corn tortillas usually last in the fridge for up to two months.
+Once opened, ready-to-use flour tortillas usually last around a month if stored in the refrigerator, while ready-to-use corn tortillas usually last for up to two months.

 How Long Do Tortillas Last Past Their Expiration or “Best By” Date?

 If unopened and stored in the pantry, white and whole wheat tortillas are usually good up to 7 days past their best buy or expiration date.
-Unopened corn tortillas will last in the pantry around 7 to 10 days beyond the printed date.
+Unopened corn tortillas will last around 7 to 10 days beyond the printed date.

 How To Tell If Tortillas Have Gone Bad?